kiboschool/course-web-application-development/src/lessons/forms/assignment.md

 # Assignment: SQL Injection

+_Due Date: Feb 3_

+> This is an **individual project**.
+You are expected to submit your own solution,
+> not to work with a partner or team.

 In this assignment, you'll use what you've learned about SQL injection to craft an attack against a route in an application.